- An Overview of Google Chromecast

 What can I do other than Streaming Videos on Google Chromecast?

-Chromecast not only lets you cast video files like movie and TV shows.
-It supports accessing the local media files such as photos stored on your phone.
-So, you cast your pictures to the big screen with a cast compatible photography app.
-Other than this, you can use apps like AllCast, LocalCast, etc, to screencast your local media files to HDTV.
+Chromecast not only lets you cast video files like movies and TV shows.
+It supports accessing local media files, such as photos stored on your phone.
+So, you cast your pictures to the big screen with a cast-compatible photography app.
+It is possible to control videos or music on the Chromecast-connected TV from the tablet.
+Other than this, you can use apps like AllCast, LocalCast, etc., to screencast your local media files to HDTV.
+Google Chromecast supports Nest cameras, and thus, you can watch things going on right on your TV.
+Upon optimizing Chromecast, you shall experience far better video watching.

 How to Cast from Android/iOS?

-If you have any cast compatible Android or iOS app, then follow the instructions to cast any media to Chromecast TV.
+If you have any cast-compatible Android or iOS app, follow the instructions to cast any media to Chromecast TV.

 1. Launch any cast-compatible app on your Android or iOS handheld.
 For instance, Netflix.